aquamonitor/Aquamonitor/README.md

 -	Add temperature monitoring
 -	Add a nice CGI version accessible from your favorite smartphone
 -	Add some log rrd database to generate eye catching graphics
--	Adding an automated response to high water situation in the sump, by activating the waste water AWC pump to eject a bit of the extra water until situation normalizes.
 -	Reintegrate PigPiod to the system, maybe even with stored scripts
 -	Render the system & program “multi tank” & “multi pi”
 -	Integration of streaming camera for the Sump, and maybe an underwater camera as well to get some live view of what happens
 -	Create some libraries to have a bit of code cleaning
--	Create a better CGI-BIN to offer mobile phone support
 -	Use a configuration file instead of variables in the main program files
 -	Allow configuration and to trigger an ATO refill or AWC manually from a Web interface
 -	Skin the potential web interface nicely to make it visually appealing